BYD Dolphin review - our favourite new car

 Carbuyer Best Car Awards 2024 - the winners

 The Dolphin is only available as a five-door hatchback, and joins the existing Atto 3 electric SUV in the brand’s recently-launched UK lineup.
-We’ve also driven the brand’s four-door saloon – badged BYD Seal – which is due in UK showrooms towards the end of 2023, while the maker has confirmed the larger Seal U SUV will also arrive in time.
+We’ve also driven the brand’s four-door saloon – badged BYD Seal and the larger Seal U plug-in hybrid SUV.

 Trim levels |